gerardoanuglo/Mission-to-Mars/README.md

 Finally, I created a HTML file that took the Mars data dictionary and displayed all the data in the appropriate HTML elements.

 ### Conclusion
-WIth this project my goal was to showcase my ability to web scrape, store unstructured data in a NoSQL database and use flask to build a web application.
+With this project my goal was to showcase my ability to web scrape, store unstructured data in a NoSQL database and use flask to build a web application.
 As a data scientist, I could use these skills in a machine learning project that uses the data to uncover insights and bring value to a company.

 ## Additional Information